 We are living longer and healthier lives due to health promotion, better medical care and improved disease prevention.
 However, this means that most of us will live, and live longer, with a chronic condition, such as diabetes, kidney disease, or coronary heart disease.
 The management of chronic conditions has gradually shifted to GPs (primary care).

-The Oxford Monitoring Group has already developed evidence in the areas of cardiovascular disease monitoring (cholesterol and blood pressure), warfarin monitoring and diabetes monitoring.
+The Oxford Centre for Monitoring and Diagnosis in Primary Care (MaDOx) group has already developed evidence in the areas of cardiovascular disease monitoring (cholesterol and blood pressure), warfarin monitoring and diabetes monitoring.
 In particular we have developed new methods for defining the optimal monitoring strategy in chronic conditions.
-To have a look further at what the Monitoring Group has been doing please click here.
+To have a look further at what the MaDOx Group has been doing please click here.

 This project will look at extending this work to other important clinical areas in Primary Care that have not yet addressed;